 Country Profile: Nepal

-Nepal, a landlocked nation in Southern Asia, lies between China and India and boasts a diverse geography that includes the world's highest peaks, including Mount Everest.
-With a population of approximately 31.3 million people, it is characterized by a mix of ethnic groups and languages, predominantly Nepali.
-The economy is primarily low-income and reliant on agriculture, remittances, and tourism, while its governance has transitioned through various political phases to a federal parliamentary republic.
+Nepal, a landlocked country situated in Southern Asia between China and India, is renowned for its diverse geography, which includes the towering Himalayas, home to Mount Everest.
+With a population of approximately 31.3 million, the nation exhibits a rich tapestry of ethnic groups and languages, predominantly Nepali.
+The economy is classified as low-income and heavily relies on agriculture, tourism, and remittances, while its governance structure is a federal parliamentary republic, having transitioned from a constitutional monarchy in 2008.

 Geography